Frequently asked questions

 • Interest: Payment to the lender for the amount borrowed

 • Taxes & Insurance: Monthly payments are normally made into a special escrow account for items like hazard insurance and property taxes.
-This feature is sometimes optional, in which case the fees will be paid by you directly to the County Tax Assessor and property insurance company.
+This feature is sometimes optional, in which case the fees will be paid by you directly to the parish or city tax collector and property insurance company.

 6. How much cash will I need to purchase a home?